 ♈ Aries

 The Ram — first sign of the zodiac, cardinal fire.
 Mars-ruled.
-The initiating, form-imposing, spring-breaking force
+The initiating, form-imposing, spring-breaking force, clarified by Graphiel and pressed into action by Bartzabel.

 Connecting Sephiroth